badadaf/badada/README.md

 #### Command Line features
 After hooking a process badada will show a cmd.
 You can use some built-in commands to help you to reverse engineer an application.

+If you ran any of the below commands but regretted of it and want to abort, just press `CTRL + C` and wait some seconds.

 *We do recommend using the below commands only if you are not using child gating.*

 - **List loaded classes**

     ```
     classes
     ```

 - **List loaded classes with filter**

     ```
     classes keystore
     ```

 - **List methods of a class**

     ```
     methods java.security.KeyStore
     ```

 - **List methods of a class with filter**

     ```
     methods java.security.KeyStore load
     ```

 - **Search for a method in application classes**

     Note that this can take long time, since badada search for the method name in all application classes
     ```
     searchmethod isDeviceRooted
     ```

 - **Generate a Frida's hooks for all methods**

     You can use badada to generate a hook script skeleton for all methods of a specified class
     ```
     generatehooks java.security.KeyStore
+    ```

+- **Enumerate all alive objects of a specified class **

+    You can list all objects of a specified class and print its attributes

+    ```
+    objects android.database.sqlite.SQLiteQuery
     ```